lichman0405/chemvcs/docs/05-remote-protocol-and-server.md

 - Simple to implement and debug;
 - Sufficient for ChemVCS push / pull workflows;
 - Robust against partial failures and corrupted data;
-- Flexible enough to allow future optimisations (e.g. packfiles, streaming).
+- Flexible enough to allow future optimisations (e.g. leveraging packs, streaming).

 This version describes an MVP protocol suitable for Milestone 4.
+Later milestones extend the server with optional capabilities (e.g. a remote HPC gateway) while keeping the core sync protocol stable.

 ---